23007232/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: SHAIK SAMREEN
+Developed by: PAVITHRA P
-RegisterNumber:  212223110047
+RegisterNumber:  212223110035
 */
 ```